davekirby/EFFProject/report/PROJ_KirbyD.md

 At this point mating and mutating only happen on a single branch of one of the rules that make up an individual, which may potentially only make a small change to its fitness.
 To enable larger changes to take place the ability to mate or mutate at the level of complete rules was added.
 When an individual is selected for mutating there is a probability controlled by the `whole_rule_prob` hyperparameter that an entire rule will be replaced by a newly generated rule.
 Similarly when two individuals are selected for mating there is the same probability that they will swap entire rules.

-In practice this has not been found to make much difference to the performance on the data sets that have been studied.
+In practice this was not found to make much difference to the performance on the data sets that have been studied.

 ### Adding new individuals to reduce diversity loss